 High Temperature Heat Pumps (HTHP) hold water temperatures of up to 90oC and are therefore more suited to community and district heating schemes.

-Ground and Water Source Heat Pumps (GSHPs) & Air Source Heat Pumps (ASHPs) are considered ‘low carbon’ technologies.
+Ground (GSHPs) and Water Source Heat Pumps (WSHPs) & Air Source Heat Pumps (ASHPs) are considered ‘low carbon’ technologies.
 Whilst ASHPs are easier and lower cost to install, GSHPs are the more efficient of the two.
 Both are eligible for the government’s Renewable Heat Incentive (RHI), can help to lower energy bills, gain planning permissions and meet the Code for Sustainable Homes.
 Read more about Water Source Heat Pumps here.

 Solar thermal systems harness the heat from the sun and use it to heat water.

 How it works - Solar Photovoltaic cells convert the sun's solar energy into Direct Current (DC) Electricity, which is converted into Alternating Current (AC) so that the electricity is compatible with household appliances.
 The technology is dependent on light intensity, not on heat or direct sunlight, which means it continues to generate electricity, heating or hot water even on overcast days and in winter.

 Solar energy can be supplemented with an immersion heater or boiler when necessary, such as during winter months, and can also store heat generated during the day for evening use.

 Renewable technology - Solar Panels are “no carbon” technology, which means they generate electricity, heat and hot water without producing any greenhouse gases and they do not cause pollution.
 Each kilowatt-peak (kWp) of electricity produced can save approximately 455 kilograms of carbon dioxide emissions compared with electricity generated from fossil fuels.